-Wards are to be designated by consecutive whole numbers beginning with the number "one".
-Wards may be combined to allow the use of a common polling place as long as the numbering of the combined wards is not changed.
-[5.15 (4) (a)] Municipalities having a population of 35,000 or more are required to maintain separate returns for all wards.
+Wards are to be designated by consecutive, unique whole numbers beginning with the number "one."
+Wards may be combined to allow the use of a common polling place as long as the numbering of the combined wards is not changed (§ 5.15 (6) (a), Wis.
+Stats.).
+Municipalities having a population of 35,000 or more are required to maintain separate returns for all wards but may by ordinance combine wards with a population of 20 or fewer with adjacent wards.
 Municipalities under 35,000 population are not required to maintain separate returns for combined wards as long as all voters in the combined wards are eligible to vote for the same offices.
-A resolution combining wards for voting purposes must be adopted prior to each election, although resolutions adopted by municipalities under 35,000 remain in effect until modified or rescinded.
-[5.15 (6) (b)]
+A resolution combining wards for voting purposes must be adopted prior to each election, although resolutions adopted by municipalities under 35,000 remain in effect until modified or rescinded (§ 5.15 (6) (b), Wis.
+Stats.).

-III.
+IV.
 COUNTY SUPERVISORY DISTRICTS

-There are 2 steps involved in the establishment of county supervisory districts.
-The first step requires the county board to adopt a preliminary county supervisory district plan within 60 days after detailed population data and block level maps are made available by the state.
+There are two steps involved in the establishment of county supervisory districts.
+The first step requires the county board to adopt a preliminary county supervisory district plan within 60 days after detailed population data and block-level maps are made available by the state.
 The second step begins after municipalities adopt ward plans and requires the county board to enact a final supervisory district plan.
 A public hearing is required before adoption of both the tentative and final plans.

-Step 1 - 59.10 (3) (b) 1.
+Step 1-§ 59.10 (3) (b) 1., Wis.
+Stats.